Your Price: $79.00

 X. Paul Humbert, Esq., Robert C. Mastice, MSME

 This risk management book provides a survival manual for anyone involved in the crafting, structuring, negotiating, supporting or managing contracts involving commercial transactions of goods, services or both.
 This risk management book blends the practical with general legal principles and highlights best practices and the basics of supply chain management.
 Even commercially wise and sophisticated organizations can be untrained and unaware of certain gaps and traps in the management of their contracts.
-This risk management book addresses those pitfalls and provides lessons learned and guidance that are not typically taught at the college or even graduate school level.
+This supply chain risk management book addresses those pitfalls and provides lessons learned and guidance that are not typically taught at the college or even graduate school level.
 Experience can be hard and expensive to come by and this risk management book provides a concentrated dose of experience that immediately raises the reader’s level of sophistication and awareness for gaps and traps while providing practical solutions to pitfalls that can haunt any organization.
 Left unchecked, these pitfalls can lead to dysfunction and confusion; both of which can be an expensive proposition in today’s competitive and uncertain economic environment.
 Who Should Use this Book?
 Supply Chain Management Professionals, Risk Managers, Insurance Experts, Project Managers, Purchasing Agents, Contract Administrators, Executives and any business or technical professionals who are involved with developing, managing or implementing projects, purchases or any complex transaction or procurement where cost, schedule and scope certainty are important.
 What Does This Book Cover?
 This book covers the basics of supply chain management and how the relationship of the parties affects commercial transactions and addresses the importance of upholding the integrity of the process and the contract by understanding key supply chain best practices.
 The risk management book focuses on contracting strategies and approaches including how to structure requests for proposals and instructions to bidders as well as key considerations in pricing and pricing adjustments, risk management tools and techniques, the importance of defining the deliverables and outcomes, negotiation strategies and techniques, negotiating warranties and remedies, applying leadership and influencing skills to the process, how to implement sound change management as well as capturing and applying past lessons learned.
 In addition, special attention is given to the importance of sound “kick off” and “close out”, including termination for cause or convenience techniques and other basics of supply chain management.

 Normally $115 and $105 to members.
 Now on sale for $79 while supplies last.